 Have you ever been annoyed, itchy, and frantically wondering why your yeast infection won't go away?
 If that's happening to you right now, you're not alone.
-Yeast infections can be especially prevalent during the colder months, perhaps due to all the tight, warm extra layers we wear (like tights, leggings, pantyhose, and shapewear).
-You might be unsure of what to do next, especially if you're struggling with the worst yeast infection symptoms out there — such as vaginal burning, itching, and pain — while you're all bundled up.
+Yeast infections can be especially prevalent during the summer months, perhaps due to the hot, sticky conditions outside.
+You might be unsure of what to do next, especially if you're struggling with the worst yeast infection symptoms out there while you're just trying to enjoy some fun in the sun.

 You've already tried the creams and Googled the heck out of yeast infection home remedies.
 Maybe you've even visited a doctor and asked for prescription medications.
 But whatever you do, you've still got symptoms and you're itching after a yeast infection treatment.
 So how come your trusty Monistat didn't work?
 Furthermore, why can't you manage to kick this awful condition to the curb once and for all?